greenelab/lab-website-template/index.md

   image="images/space.jpg"
   link="https://nasa.gov/"
   heading="Small card"
+  truncate=1
   row1="Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-In aliquam sem fringilla ut." truncate=1
+In aliquam sem fringilla ut."
+%}

+## Big Link

+A _big link_ component, useful for emphasizing important links, such as other key pages on your site that aren't in the top nav bar.

+{% include big-link.html icon="fas fa-hands-helping" text="Join the team" link="/join" -%}
+{%- include big-link.html icon="fas fa-user-friends" text="Collaborators" link="/collaborators" -%}
+{:.center}

+## Tags

+A _tags_ component.
+Provide your own list of tags separated by spaces, and/or provide a GitHub repo and its "tags" (GitHub calls them [topics](https://github.com/topics)) will be fetched automatically!
+You can include this as part of other components, such as the _card_ component.

+{%
+  include tags.html
+  tags="ovarian-cancer dataset gene-expression"
+  repo="greenelab/lab-website-template"
 %}

 ## Social Link

 A customizable _social link_ component, with icon and tooltip.
 Specify custom links, or leave blank to use site defaults in `_config.yml`.
 To see the built-in links and add your own, see `/_includes/social-link.html`.

 {% capture html %}
 {% include social-link.html type="website" link=page.website %}
 {% include social-link.html type="contact" %}
 {% include social-link.html type="email" %}